openedx/xapi-db-load/README.rst

 Some test scripts to help make apples-to-apples comparisons of different database backends for xAPI events.
-Supports direct database connections to ClickHouse, MongoDB, Citus PostgreSQL, and batch loading data to the Ralph Learning Record Store with ClickHouse or MongoDB backends.
+Supports direct database connections to ClickHouse, and batch loading data to the Ralph Learning Record Store with the ClickHouse backend.
 It also can create gzipped CSV files for bulk import to other databases.

 xAPI events generated match the specifications of the Open edX event-routing-backends package, but are not yet maintained to advance alongside